clarklindev/microservices-stephengrider-with-node-and-react/README.md

 4. make a `cluster ip service` so nginx can direct traffic to the pod (react app)

 ### 98. unique route paths
+- setting up routing rules for all other microservices inside kubernetes cluster (infra/k8s/ingress-srv.yaml)
+- currently it only caters for path: /posts
 -

 ---